georgedouzas/courses/courses/README.rst

 Description
 ###########

-A collection of online courses, tutorials etc that require code solutions to their assignments.
+Code for solutions to exercises of online courses and tutorials.